-PL 112-77 Emergency Supplemental Funding (Irene) in the amount of \$650,000 was received to dredge the channel following shoaling that occurred from Hurricane Irene.
-That work was conducted in October through December 2012 by the Government Plant Snell and work efforts were impacted by Hurricane Sandy which occurred in late October 2012.
-The portion of the channel dredged is near the River Lady and has an authorized depth of 5 foot MLW.
+Emergency Supplemental Funding in the amount of \$650,000 was received to dredge the channel following shoaling that occurred from Hurricane Irene.
+That work was underway in Fall 2012 by the Government Plant Snell when dredge operations were impacted by Hurricane Sandy in late October 2012.
+The portion of the channel dredged is near the River Lady and has an authorized depth of 5 feet MLW.

-PL 113-2 Supplemental Funds (Sandy) in the amount of \$250,000 was received and used to dredge the channel and remove additional shoaling that occurred as a result of Hurricane Sandy.
-This work was completed in January 2014.
+PL 113-2 Supplemental Funds in the amount of \$250,000 were then received and used to dredge the channel and remove additional shoaling that occurred as a result of Hurricane Sandy.
+This work was completed in January 2014 to the extent possible.
+The uncertainty of the location/depth of buried utility cables impacted the dredging depths for this work and in future operations.
+Material dredged from the channel in 2012 and 2014 was sand and was placed in a confined disposal area on property owned by the Toms River Municipal Authority.

 A safe navigation channel is critical to the operations of several commercial businesses in Toms River including the River Lady Riverboat Tours.
-Material dredged from the channel in 2012 and 2014 was sand and was placed in a confined disposal area on property owned by the Toms River Municipal Authority.
 A lack of funding in the regular budget prevents dredging and impacts commercial businesses that utilize the channel.

-Summarized Federal Financial Data (\$000) FY 14 Allocation 0 Impacted by Low Use Navigation Budget Cuts FY 15 Allocation 0 Impacted by Low Use Navigation Budget Cuts FY 16 Allocation 0 Impacted by Low Use Navigation Budget Cuts FY 17 Allocation 0 Impacted by Low Use Navigation Budget Cuts FY 18 Budget 0 Impacted by Low Use Navigation Budget Cuts FY 18 Allocation TBD Impacted by Low Use Navigation Budget Cuts FY 19 Budget 0 Impacted by Low Use Navigation Budget Cuts
+Summarized Federal Financial Data (\$000) FY 15 Allocation 0 Impacted by Low Use Navigation Budget Cuts FY 16 Allocation 0 Impacted by Low Use Navigation Budget Cuts FY 17 Allocation 0 Impacted by Low Use Navigation Budget Cuts FY 18 Allocation 0 Impacted by Low Use Navigation Budget Cuts FY 19 Allocation 0 Impacted by Low Use Navigation Budget Cuts FY 20 Budget 0 Impacted by Low Use Navigation Budget Cuts